The Positions in Soccer Explained, Their Numbers, and Roles

 Learning the details between the different positions in soccer can be a challenge with the pace of play, set pieces, and rules that sometimes feel up to a referee’s personal interpretation.

-Soccer Handbook has taken the time to break down the fundamentals of each of the positions in soccer, and their roles, as well as some of the philosophies behind these positions.
+Soccer Handbook has taken the time to break down the fundamentals of each of the positions in soccer, their roles, as well as some of the philosophies behind these positions.

 The Tradition of Number Positions in Soccer

 The earliest recorded use of jersey numbers in English league play was in 1928.

 It wouldn’t be until eleven years later, in 1939, that soccer jersey numbers were made mandatory (for both teams) by a vote of 24 in favor and 20 opposed by the league’s governing board.
 Both teams would have their starting line-ups in numbers one through eleven, with each number representative of that player’s position.

 Stop wasting time Googling drills for your next practice.

 Sign up for our Full Season Coaching Plans!

 - 3 – Left Fullback (LB)